– LSMs take the temporal aspect of the input into account

 The method was developed by Geoffrey Hinton and is primarily for training complex autoencoders.
 Here, the neighboring layers are treated as a Restricted Boltzmann Machine.
 Thus, a good approximation is achieved and fine-tuning is done with a backpropagation.

-In almost no scientific discipline you can get around the programming language Python nowadays.
 With it, powerful algorithms can be applied to large amounts of data in a performant way.
-Open source libraries and frameworks enable the simple implementation of mathematical methods and data transports.

 What is scikit-learn?